Military members can recycle TVs, monitors at discounted rate

 For those who have served the country, Elgin Recycling wants to serve you.

-That’s why the company is running a special discount on e-waste recycling fees at each of its four locations in honor of the upcoming Veterans Day holiday.
+That’s why the company is running a special discount on e-waste recycling fees at each of its four locations in honor of the upcoming Memorial Day holiday.

 That special pricing means televisions and monitors under 21 inches, which are usually $25 to recycle, will be $10, while those 21 inches and above, regularly $35, will be $20.
 LCD monitors, usually $15, will be free to recycle.